 - Taxes become delinquent April 1st

-Non-Ad Valorem assessments are assessed by the Alachua County Board of County Commissioners(BCC).
-These include mandatory refuse collection, paving, water extension, rural collection center and solid waste management.
-The rates for these assessments are determined by the BCC and certified to the Tax Collector for collection.
+Non-Ad Valorem assessments are assessed by the Alachua County Board of County Commissioners(BOCC) and various other Taxing Districts.
+These include mandatory refuse collection, rural collection center, solid waste management, paving, water extension, fire, storm water, & PACE assessments.
+The rates for these assessments are determined by the Districts and certified to the Tax Collector for collection.

-Property owners whose family income falls within the federal guidelines adopted by the BCC may be exempted from these assessments.
-Please contact Alachua County Social Services at (352) 264-6750.
+Property owners whose family income falls within the federal guidelines adopted by the BOCC may be exempted from some of these assessments.
+Please contact Alachua County Social Services at (352) 264-6750 regarding exemptions for refuse collection, rural collection center, solid waste management, fire, and storm water assessments.

-Discounts for vacancy on residential rental property are also available.
+Discounts for refuse collection and solid waste management assessments due to vacancy on residential rental property are also available.
 Please contact Alachua County office of WASTE COLLECTION at (352) 338-3233.

-Taxpayers may choose to pay their property taxes quarterly by participating in an installment payment plan.
-To be eligible for the plan, the taxpayers’ prior year taxes must exceed $ 100.00.
-Those who qualify must fill out and return an Installment Plan application form to the Tax Collector’s Office no later than May 1st (application forms are available at the any location) or they can be printed off the web.
+Taxpayers may choose to pay their 2024 tangible/property taxes quarterly by participating in an installment payment plan.
+To be eligible for the plan, the taxpayers’ prior year taxes must exceed $100.00.
+Those who qualify can apply online by searching the tax roll here, with your account number, name or physical address; or fill out and return a 2024 Installment Payment Application to the Tax Collector’s Office no later than April 30, 2024.

 The plan requires that the first installment be made no later than June 30th.
 Failure to make the first payment will automatically terminate the participant’s eligibility for the remainder of the year.
 The taxpayer will then be sent a regular tax bill in November.